 3. Goals scored

-4. The number of victories
+4. Number of victories

 5. Ranking points at the time of the draw.